davidohayon669/react-native-youtube/README.md

 * `previousVideo()`: opposite of `nextVideo()`.
 * `playVideoAt(index)`: Will start playing the video at `index` (zero-based) position in a playlist (`videoIds` or `playlistId`.
 Not supported for `playlistId` on Android).
 * `videosIndex()`: A Promise that returns the `index` (zero-based) of the video currently played in a playlist (`videoIds` or `playlistId`.
 Not supported for `playlistId` on Android).
-* `reloadIframe()` *(iOS)*: Specific props (`playsinline`, `modestbranding`, `showinfo`, `rel`, `controls`, `origin`) can only be set at mounting and initial loading of the underlying WebView that holds the YouTube iFrame (Those are `<iframe>` parameters).
+* `reloadIframe()` *(iOS)*: Specific props (`fullscreen`, `modestbranding`, `showinfo`, `rel`, `controls`, `origin`) can only be set at mounting and initial loading of the underlying WebView that holds the YouTube iFrame (Those are `<iframe>` parameters).
 If you want to changed one of them during the lifecycle of the component you should know the usability cost of loading the WebView again and use this method right after the component was rendered with the updated prop.

 ## Installation

-This component is confirmed to be working on react-native ~0.37 - ~0.41
+This component is confirmed to be working on react-native ~0.37 - ~0.42

 * Install the latest version to your `package.json`: